 Retirement Savings Plan-401(k) Plan

 The Retirement Savings Plan 401(k) is a great way to put what you earn today to work for you.
 The 401(k) helps you save for tomorrow so you can plan for a secure retirement.
-You set aside part of your paycheck, and Advocate gives you matching funds to help your savings grow.

 Your contributions to the plan are made through convenient automatic payroll deductions.
 Contributions must be made in whole increments of 1% of eligible pay.